La Haine: Reception

 Upon its release, La Haine received widespread critical acclaim and was well received in France and abroad.
 The film was shown at the 1995 Cannes Film Festival where it enjoyed a standing ovation.
 Kassovitz was awarded the Best Director prize at the festival.
 The film opened at number one at the French box office with a gross of 12.5 million Francs for the week.
 It was number one for four consecutive weeks.
 The film had a total of 2,042,070 admissions in France where it was the 14th highest-grossing film of the year.

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 73 reviews, with an average rating of 8.1/10.
 The website's critics consensus reads, "Hard-hitting and breathtakingly effective, La Haine takes an uncompromising look at long-festering social and economic divisions affecting 1990s Paris."
 Kevin Thomas of the Los Angeles Times called the film "raw, vital and captivating".
 Wendy Ide of The Times stated that La Haine is "[o]ne of the most blisteringly effective pieces of urban cinema ever made."

 After the film was well received upon its release in France, Alain Juppé, who was Prime Minister of France at the time, commissioned a special screening of the film for the cabinet, which ministers were required to attend.
 A spokesman for the Prime Minister said that, despite resenting some of the anti-police themes present in the film, Juppé found La Haine to be "a beautiful work of cinematographic art that can make us more aware of certain realities."

 It was ranked number 32 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.

+Soundtrack

+During the opening credits, the footage of the past demonstrations is accompanied by the Bob Marley and the Wailers song "Burnin’ and Lootin’".

+DJ Cut Killer later appears as a local resident who mixes both "Sound of da Police" by KRS-1 and "Non, je ne regrette rien" by Édith Piaf from his apartment window.